kavvkon/enlopy/README.rst

 Citing
 ------

-If you use it in an academic work, Please consider citing it.
+If you use it in an academic work, please consider citing it.

-[1].
-K. Kavvadias, “enlopy: Python toolkit for energy load time series”
+[1] K. Kavvadias, “enlopy: Python toolkit for energy load time series”

 ``enlopy`` has been already used for processing demand timeseries in this scientific paper: http://dx.doi.org/10.1016/j.apenergy.2016.08.077